Michailbul/Rag-LangGraph-Chat/README.md

 To run the application, execute:

-`ddocker run -it -p 8083:8083 --env-file .env --name langgraph-chatbot langgraph-chatbot`
+`docker run -it -p 8083:8083 --env-file .env --name langgraph-chatbot langgraph-chatbot`